 Open the Chief Architect plan that you would like to convert into a 3D symbol.

-Select Tools> Layer Settings> Display Options from the menu and click the Copy Set button at the top of the Layer Display Options dialog.
+Select Tools> Layer Settings> Display Options from the menu and click the Copy Set button at the top of the dialog.

-In the Layer Set Name dialog, type a short, descriptive name for this layer set, such as 3D Symbol Set, then click OK to return to the Layer Display Options dialog.
+In the New Layer Set dialog, type a short, descriptive name for this layer set, such as 3D Symbol Set, then click OK.

-Scroll down the list of layers and ensure that the items you want to have displayed, such as walls, doors, and windows, have the Disp column checked.
+Scroll down the list of layers and ensure that the items you want to have displayed, such as walls, doors, and windows, have a checkmark in the Display checkbox or a checkmark in the Disp column.

 Be sure to turn off the display of all terrain layers.